Airavateswara Temple195 Votes Currently Open

 There are various inscriptions on the walls of the temple.
 The place is mostly in ruins but whatever inscriptions are left are mainly in the inner pathway.
 There are different figurines inscribed on the walls where the women are in various gymnastics positions making circular postures.
 It is the symbol of the dance of that time.
 The main hall is known as raja Gambhira because the elephant draws the chariot here.
 In this hall, the ceiling has a stunning carving of Shiva-Parvati inside a lotus.
 There are various postures of Bharatnatyam carved on the stone.
 There are also excellent art works depicting a scene where village women are helping another woman deliver a child while she is resting her hands on the shoulder of the woman who is pressing her abdomen.
 The thought behind these frescoes are just mind-blowing.

 At the main gateway there are figures of two dwarpalakas and two sankhanidhis and padmanidhis which are symbols of youth.
 It really gives you a royal feel.
 Most of the remaining of this place were transferred to the Thanjavur Palace museum but then again returned after it was designated as a heritage site.
 The ancient sculptures include statue of Lord Shiva as Kankala Murti, inscriptions of stories and ancient epics, the statues of Buddha, Bhiksatana, Saraswati without her Veena and a form of Ardhanarishwara Brahma and Surya.
 Once you move outwards there are two shrines one known as Balipitha and the other a Ganesha temple followed by fleet of stone steps.
 Once you tap on them they make excellent musical sounds.
 It is so surprising if you try to think how modern the art and architecture was so many hundred years ago.

-Airavateswara Temple Information
+Airavateswara Temple Travel Tips